RudraJadaun1/AEGIS/README.md

 ---

 ## About The Project
-We live in a time where hacking has become very common, and password breaches are everywhere.
-What if someone breaches the two-factor authentication (2FA) software on your phone via the internet?
-So, for this, I present project AEGIS
+In today’s time, we cannot trust any app because any hacker can just breach into your phone and steal your important information.
+In the same way, professional hackers can leak the two-factor authentication codes that are made to protect passwords from getting hacked.
+So, for this exact reason, I decided to create Project AEGIS.

 **Project AEGIS** is a dedicated hardware 2 fastor Authentication Device based on a **"Zero Trust"** philosophy.

-It does not have a USB connection to the internet nor Bluetooth or Wi-Fi.
+It does not have a USB connection to the internet the mcu it uses have its blutootth and wifi physically disabled

-It keeps your Secret Keys separate from the network, ensuring that only someone with the physical device and a password can create your 2FA codes.
+Our project keeps your TOTP keys safe and away from the network, so no one can access them, ensuring that only someone with the physical device and a password can create your 2FA codes